Joan Rivers: 1980s

+On August 14, 1987, Rosenberg committed suicide in Philadelphia; Rivers blamed the tragedy on his "humiliation" by Fox.
+Shortly after Rosenberg's suicide the magazine GQ published what was purported to be an interview with Rivers, written by "Bert Hacker".
+The piece quoted Rivers saying terrible things about her dead spouse.
+One quote was "Listen, when I think of the way he makes me crazy, I really wonder if they didn't execute the wrong Rosenbergs."
+In fact, Bert Hacker was a pseudonym used by former Nixon speechwriter and sometime comic Ben Stein, who had never met Rivers and simply made up the entire account.
+Rivers sued Stein for libel and won an undisclosed amount which was distributed to charities she designated.
+Rivers credited Nancy Reagan with helping her after her husband's suicide.

-During the airing of her late-night show, she made the voice-over role of Dot Matrix in the science-fiction comedy Spaceballs (1987), a parody based (mainly) on Star Wars.
-The film, directed and co-starring Mel Brooks, was a critical and commercial success, later becoming a "cult classic".
+During the airing of her late-night show, Rivers made the voice-over role of Dot Matrix in the science-fiction comedy Spaceballs (1987), a parody based (mainly) on Star Wars.
+The film, directed by and co-starring Mel Brooks, was a critical and commercial success, later becoming a "cult classic".
 After the Fox controversy, her career went into hiatus.
 Rivers subsequently appeared on various television shows, including the Pee-wee's Playhouse Christmas Special in December 1989.
 She also appeared as one of the center square occupants on the 1986–89 version of The Hollywood Squares, hosted by John Davidson.
 On September 5, 1989, The Joan Rivers Show, her daytime television program, premiered in broadcast syndication.
 The show, which ran for five seasons, was a success and earned Rivers the Daytime Emmy in 1990 for Outstanding Talk Show Host.
 Entertainment Weekly, in a September 1990 article, asserted: "The Joan Rivers Show is a better showcase for her funny edginess than her doomed 1988 Fox nighttime program was.
-The best thing about her daytime talker is that Rivers' stream-of-consciousness chattiness is allowed to guide the show — you never know where the conversation is going to go".
+The best thing about her daytime talker is that Rivers' stream-of-consciousness chattiness is allowed to guide the show — you never know where the conversation is going to go."